 Bells Palsy is a separate phenomenon and more likely than not has an origin in a small herpetic virus but there is no certainty in that.
 Bells Palsy affects one side of the face and the migraine headache may be on that side of the head.
 A definite correlation between the two is not forthcoming.
 Treatments are very different and Bells Palsy should be treated aggressively with appropriate steroids and anti-viral medications.

 - Q What is Bell's palsy?

-- Q What does sarcoidosis have to do with Bell's palsy?
+- Q How long does it take to recover from Bell's palsy?

 - Q How does Bell's palsy affect the body?